This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 4. Silk soothes itching

-5. Silk helps heal imperfections
+5. Silk helps heal blemishes

 Silk comes from the cocoon that protects the Bombyx Mori silkworm.
 It is composed of two proteins with miraculous virtues: